frescobaldi/frescobaldi/frescobaldi_app/userguide/index.md

-=== Manual do Frescobaldi ===
+=== Frescobaldi Manual ===

-Frescobaldi é um editor de arquivos de música LilyPond leve e poderoso.is a light-weight, but powerful editor for LilyPond music files.
+Frescobaldi is a light-weight, but powerful editor for LilyPond music files.
-Este manual foi escrito por {author} e documentos {appname} na versão {version}.
+This manual is written by {author} and documents {appname} version {version}.

 {manual_translated_by}

-= Como conseguir ajuda dentro do Frescobaldi =
+= How to get help inside Frescobaldi =

-Em muitas barras de menu existe o botão Ajuda ou você pode pressionar a tecla {key_help}.
+In many dialogs there are Help buttons or you can press the {key_help} key.
-Em muitas interfaces há também a informação "O que é isto?" que pode ser revelado ao pressionar {key_whatsthis} ou ao selecionar {menu_whatsthis}.
+Many user interface items also have "What's This" information which can be revealed by pressing {key_whatsthis} or by selecting {menu_whatsthis}.

 #SUBDOCS